George Kittle Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 - Kittle has been the target of 43 of his team's 280 passing attempts this season, or 15.4% of the target share.

-- Kittle has seen the ball thrown his way two times in the red zone this season, 6.9% of his team's 29 red zone pass attempts.
+- Kittle (two red zone targets) has been the recipient of 6.9% of his team's 29 red zone pass attempts.

-- The 49ers, who rank 17th in the NFL in points scored, have dropped back to pass 52.9% of the time while running the ball 47.1% of the time.
+- The 49ers have run 52.9% passing plays and 47.1% rushing plays this season.
+They rank 17th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Jaguars.